 5. Watson and Holmes

 Sherlock has one major weakness, however, which is that he has a certain emotional distance from other people.
 This fundamental lack of humanity is something that has been explored more in recent adaptations, such as in the BBC series Sherlock.
-While Watson doesn’t have Sherlock’s deductive powers, he’s often able to fill in the blanks by understanding basic human feelings in a way that Sherlock can’t.
-Using Watson as a foil character makes both Sherlock’s major strength and his major weakness seem more extreme.
+While John doesn’t have Sherlock’s deductive powers, he’s often able to fill in the blanks by understanding basic human feelings in a way that his friend can’t.
+Using John as a foil character makes both Sherlock’s major strength and his major weakness seem more extreme.

-3 ways to write a foil character in your story
+3 ways to create a foil character in your story

-As you can see, foil characters can be a game-changing literary device when crafting your story.
-Here are a few tips and tricks for writing foil characters of your own.
+As you can see, foils can be a game-changing literary device when crafting your story.
+Here are a few tips and tricks for writing ones of your own.

 1. Consider cultural and societal backgrounds

 All of us are shaped by our upbringing, and your characters are no different.
-How your characters were raised will have a real impact on the choices they make and how they respond to the world around them.
+How they were raised will have a real impact on the choices they make and how they respond to the world around them.

-Why do your characters want the things they do?
+Why do the people in your novel want the things they do?
 The answer might not be as simple as you think, and taking a hard look at what motivates your characters is the key to creating an effective foil.

 3. Consider their individual strengths and weaknesses

 The most classic use for a foil character is to highlight what’s best—and worst—about each of your contrasting characters.
-Showing these strengths and weaknesses is essential in making your readers fall in love with your characters, and using foil characters to highlight these makes them even more powerful.
+Showing these strengths and weaknesses is essential in making your readers fall in love with your characters.

 Foil characters make your story shine